jcheminform/cpvsAPI/README.md

 # ENV VAR

-MARIADB_IP	This needs to be set to the machine where mariadb is running We are using mariadb default port i.e. 3306
+MARIADB_IP	This needs to be set to the machine where MariaDB is running We are using mariadb default port i.e. 3306

 <pre>
-MARIADB_IP     		    //IP of machine where mariadb is running.
-We are using mariadb default port i.e. 3306
+MARIADB_IP     		    //IP of machine where MariaDB is running.
+We are using MariaDB default port i.e. 3306

-MARIADB_PASSWORD	    //Mariadb root password
+MARIADB_PASSWORD	    //MariaDB root password

 VINA_CONF                   //Configuration file used for AutoDock Vina